12-Year-Old Boy, 13-Year-Old Girl Injured After State Police Pursuit Ends With Crash In Germantown

 PHILADELPHIA (CBS) — A pursuit involving Pennsylvania State Police ended with a crash in Germantown that injured two children on Tuesday afternoon.
 The crash happened around 4:20 p.m. on the 5200 block of Morris Street.

-Philadelphia police say a pursuit of a silver Hyundai Entourage began on I-76 Eastbound before the vehicle hit a parked car on Morris Street.
+Philadelphia police say a pursuit of a silver Hyundai Entourage began on I-76 Eastbound when the suspect, James Adams, fled a traffic stop.

+Police say the suspect exited the highway and was seen tossing a gun from the vehicle.
+Philadelphia police later recovered the weapon.

-That crash caused the parked vehicle to hit two pedestrians — a 12-year-old boy and a 13-year-old girl.
+State Police continued to pursue the suspect who swiped several parked cars before crashing into a parked vehicle that then hit two pedestrians — a 12-year-old boy and a 13-year-old girl.

 The boy suffered injuries to his lower left leg and was transported to St. Christopher’s Hospital for Children.
 His condition is not known at this time.